 - ½ teaspoon garlic powder

-- ⅛ teaspoon of black pepper
+- ⅛ teaspoon black pepper

-- ¼ teaspoon of salt (adjust to taste)
+- ¼ teaspoon salt adjust to taste

 Instructions

-- Flavor: Add the soy sauce, maple syrup, vinegar, vegetable oil, liquid smoke, smoked paprika, garlic powder, and black pepper.
+- Add Flavor: Add the soy sauce, maple syrup, vinegar, vegetable oil, liquid smoke, smoked paprika, garlic powder, and black pepper.
 Stir well to ensure all the TVP granules are evenly coated with the seasoning.
 Let it sit while you preheat your air fryer.

 - Cook: Preheat your air fryer to 350°F/175°C. Spread the seasoned TVP evenly on the grate of the air fryer basket.
 Make sure to keep them in a single layer for even cooking.
 Air fry the TVP bits for about 5 minutes (see notes*).
 Give the basket a gentle shake halfway through to ensure all sides get crispy.
 If they aren't as crispy as you like, you can air fry them for a few additional minutes.
 Keep a close eye on them to prevent burning.